bjoris33/ce_synthesis_paper/README.md

 * extracts regions containing conjugative systems from the contigs.
 This is explicitly to avoid potential issues of measuring average mapping frequencies of contigs containing integrative and conjugative elements (ICEs).
 Output to `../conjugative_systems`

 # Section 3: Population mapping to identified conjugative systems

-**`pop_mapping_dl.sh` needs to be edited beforehand** `./pop_mapping_master.sh`
+**Run in environment with anvi'o installed and requires SRA toolkit for fasterq-dump** **`pop_mapping_dl.sh` needs to be edited beforehand** `./pop_mapping_master.sh`
 * combines all extracted DNA sequences containing conjugative systems into `../population_mapping/unformated_contigs.fa`